ja-k-e/dima-codes/README.md

-# dima-codes
+# Dima Codes!
-Dima is learning how to code
+Dima is learning how to code.
+This is going to help.